QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

 \subsection{The full instrument feed horn array}

-Here we present briefly the feed-horn array developed for the QUBIC full instrument (FI), shown in Figure~\ref{fig_fi_horn_array}.
-The FI horn system has the same electromagnetic design of the TD and we manufactured it with the same technique: the inner part by chemically etching 0.3\,mm thick aluminum sheets and the front and back flanges by mechanical milling 3\,mm and 6\,mm thick aluminum plates.
-All plates were silver-coated before the final integration.
+Here we present briefly the feed-horn array developed for the QUBIC FI, shown in figure~\ref{fig_fi_horn_array}.
+The FI horn system has the same electromagnetic design of the TD and it was manufactured with the same technique: the inner part by chemically etching 0.3\,mm thick aluminum sheets and the front and back flanges by mechanical milling 3\,mm and 6\,mm thick aluminum plates.
+Like for the TD array we silver-coated all plates before the final integration.

 In this array we measured the geometrical profile of a large subset of horns in the two modules.
 This allowed us to simulate the expected performance of this subset and to compare it with laboratory measurements.